Estimated reading time: 6 minutes

 The power of video.

-As Internet bandwidth continues to increase at a rapid pace across the United States, small businesses in every industry are using online video to promote their products and services.
-One in eight American small businesses has a YouTube channel, and they upload an average of nine new videos each year.
-When compared to YouTube’s overall eye-opening metrics – over 500 hours of video uploaded every minute, more than 2 billion active users, and over 40 million channels – the numbers relating to small business channels might seem small.
+Compared to YouTube’s overall eye-opening metrics – over 500 hours of video uploaded every minute, more than 2 billion active users, and over 40 million channels – the numbers relating to small business channels might seem small.
 However, many small businesses have channels with tens of thousands of followers and hundreds of thousands of video views.

-Customizing your channel.
+Customizing your YouTube channel.

 Outdoor lighting tips.